ktrnln/CS128-AMIS-Scheduling/log.md

 ### March 10, 2025

-**Progress**: Edited Figma File -- Fixed the frame sizing of active enlistment tab for phone/tablet prototype
+**Progress**: Edited Figma File -- Fixed the frame sizing of active enlistment tab as well as its elements for phone/tablet prototype

 **Progress**: Edited Figma File -- Added design for user interface for tablet prototype